direktt/direktt-plugin/readme.txt

 == Installation ==

-1. Install the plugin using the wp-admin's Plugins screen or upload the plugin files manually to the /wp-content/plugins/direktt folder on your web server.
+1. Upload the plugin to `/wp-content/plugins/direktt` or install via the WordPress Plugins menu.
-2. Activate the plugin using the Plugins screen in WordPress' wp-admin.
+2. Activate the plugin from the Plugins screen.
-3. Login into the [Direktt management console](https://direktt.com/wp-content/direkttweb/), create the channel and copy your API Key on Channel Info Screen.
-Add the API key to your Direktt Settings on Direktt > Settings screen in wp-admin to enable your WordPress to make API calls and receive events from Direktt platform.

-You can find the detailed Quick Start Guide [HERE](https://direktt.com/quick-start-guide/)
+3. Get your API key from the [Direktt management console](https://direktt.com/wp-content/direkttweb/) and add it in Direktt > Settings in WordPress.
+4. Follow the [Quick Start Guide](https://direktt.com/quick-start-guide/) for full setup instructions.

 == Frequently Asked Questions ==

 = What is Direktt? =
-Direktt is a mobile customer care platform tightly integrated with WordPress.
-Visit [https://direktt.com](https://direktt.com) for more details.
+Direktt is a customer care platform integrated with WordPress.
+Learn more at [https://direktt.com](https://direktt.com).

-= Where do I get API credentials or integration details? = Login into the [Direktt management console](https://direktt.com/wp-content/direkttweb/), create the channel and copy your API Key on Channel Info Screen.
+= Where can I get API credentials? =
+Login to the [Direktt management console](https://direktt.com/wp-content/direkttweb/) and copy your API key from the Channel Info screen.

-= I am Getting Your site url in your WordPress' General Settings not set to use https protocol error.
-How to resolve this? = Direktt integration requires that your site works under https protocol.
-If you are not sure what that means, contact your hosting company for the instructions on how to setup https on your site.
+= Why do I need HTTPS? =
+Direktt requires your site to be served over HTTPS for security.
+Contact your hosting provider if you need help enabling HTTPS.

-= Where can I find the source code of front-end js components  = You can find the source code of all Direktt plugin components in our [GitHib repository](https://github.com/direktt/direktt-plugin)
+= Where is the source code for the front-end components? = Find all plugin component code in our [GitHub repository](https://github.com/direktt/direktt-plugin).

 == Screenshots ==